qudini/qudini-reactive/qudini-reactive-graphql/README.md

 }
 ```

+### Introspection
+Your GraphQL Introspection properties is expected to be available in the classpath, in `application.properties`. `qudini-reactive.introspection-enabled` is the property name.
+Default it is set as false.

 ### Query Depth

 Your GraphQL Max Query Depth  is expected to be available in the classpath, in `application.properties`. `qudini-reactive.graphql-max-depth` is the property name.